ChameleonCloud/kolla-containers/README.md

 ## Building a container

-The supported services can be build using the `build.py` script and passing the name of a configuration set.
-The configuration sets are defined in the `build_config.yaml` file.
+The supported services can be build using the `build.py` script and passing the name of a configuration set and a profile name.
+The configuration sets are defined in the `build_config.yaml` file and set things like the platform/architecture and base distro for the build.

 ```
 # Build container for Horizon
-./run.sh python build.py --config-set horizon
+./run.sh python build.py --config-set x86_ubuntu --profile horizon

 # Build containers for Nova
-./run.sh python build.py --config-set nova
+./run.sh python build.py --config-set x86_ubuntu --profile nova
 ```

 ### Bypassing cache